-Grade level: 9,10,11 Credits: 1 Math Credit Career Pathways: All 5 areas Period per Cycle: 6 Length of Course: 90 days
+Grade level: 9,10,11 Credits: 1 Math Credit Career Pathways: All 5 areas Periods per Cycle: 6 Length of Course: 90 days Standard G.P.

-Prerequisite: Algebra I 103 or Algebra I 103A and Algebra I 103B A written final exam is required for this course
+Prerequisite: Algebra I 103 or Algebra I 103A and Algebra I 103B A written final exam is required for this course.

 Students will use an informal guided discovery approach and work with a variety of geometric tools to discover geometric properties by experimentation and observation.
-Students will develop independent thinking skills and collaboration skills, while they investigate geometric definitions, create works of art, complete constructions, and discover geometric relationship.
-Students will also be introduced to geometric proofs.
+Students will develop independent thinking skills and collaboration skills, while they investigate geometric definitions, create works of art and discover geometric relationships.
+Students will also be introduced to logic and geometric proofs.